masamonoke/simple-messenger/README.md

 # API
 ## Authorization and authentication
+All authorization and authentication endpoints is excluded from Spring Security
 ### Register
 Adds new user to database and returns access and refresh JWT
 #### Request
 ```
 POST: localhost:3003/api/v1/auth/register
 ```

+Note that even if you put "role": "Admin", the server will ignore it and create simple user

 #### Payload example
 ```javascript
 {